 Due to a conveyor belt being purpose-built, what it can do massively varies.
 As they can be built, designed, and operated to carry a range of products and items.
 For example, you might need a system to move hazardous waste between sections of a waste control centre and a belt conveyor would be an ideal product for doing this.

-Conveyors are not limited to business only use.
-You might have recently been on an escalator; this is where it’s been used to move the steps round for you to stand on and be taken up to the next level.
-Another example would be when you’re at the checkout queue at your local supermarket and are putting your items on the belt to be scanned through.
+Conveyors are not limited to business-only use.
+You might have recently been on an escalator; this is where it’s been used to move the steps around for you to stand on and be taken up to the next level.
+Another example would be when you’re in the checkout queue at your local supermarket and are putting your items on the belt to be scanned through.

 Conveyor belts are used on baggage handling systems as mentioned in the article ‘What are conveyors used for?‘.
 The longest conveyor system in an airport is at Dubai International Airport, ranging an incredible 39 miles, although this incorporates both belt and tray conveyors.